vijo30/doc-copilot-challenge/README.md

 ### Current Limitations
 - **Single-format Support:** The system currently only handles PDF files.
 - **Advanced Features:** The optional features (summarization, comparison, classification) have not yet been implemented.
-- **Basic UI:** The user interface is functional but lacks advanced features and a polished design.
 - **Cost:** Reliance on a paid LLM API (OpenAI) can be a cost factor for extensive usage.

+---

+### ⚠️ Special Notice: Streamlit Limitations ⚠️
+Due to the nature of **Streamlit's single-thread, script-based execution model**, the UI may exhibit certain unexpected behaviors or "bugs."
+Unlike traditional web applications, Streamlit reruns the entire script whenever a user interacts with a widget, such as changing the language or uploading a file.
+This can sometimes lead to an inconsistent UI state, especially during long-running background tasks like document processing.

+---

 ### Future Roadmap
 - **Multi-format Support:** Add compatibility for `.docx`, `.txt`, and other document types.
-- **Advanced Features:** Implement optional functionalities like automatic document summarization and cross-document comparison.
 - **Scalability:** Migrate to a managed vector store solution (e.g., Pinecone, Weaviate) and deploy the application on a cloud platform (e.g., AWS, GCP) to handle larger loads.
 - **UI/UX Improvement:** Enhance the user interface with better design, loading indicators, and error handling.
+Considering to migrate to another frontend framework.
-- **Open-source LLM:** Explore using an open-source LLM (e.g., Llama 3) to reduce costs and increase flexibility.
+- **Open-source LLM:** Explore using an open-source LLM (e.g., Llama 3) to reduce costs and increase fle